Vladimir Gutenev

-Vladimir Vladimirovich Gutenev (born 27 March 1966) is a Russian politician, lawmaker and member of the State Duma of the Russian Federation.
+Vladimir Vladimirovich Gutenev (born 27 March 1966) is a Russian politician.
+Chairman of the State Duma Russia committee of the on industry and trade from 12 October 2021.

+Deputy of the State Duma of the Russian Federation.

+Biografy

 In 1990, he graduated from the Novocherkassk Engineering and Land-reclamation Institute and in 2004 he became a Doctor of Technical Sciences.
 From 2001 to 2009, he was a Professor in the Social and Environmental Systems Management Department at the Russian Academy of Public Administration under the President of the Russian Federation.
 Between 2007-2009, Gutenev held the position of an Advisor to the General Director of the Rosoboronexport State Corporation.

 On 4 December 2011, Gutenev was elected as a Deputy of 6th State Duma.
 He was re-elected in 2016 and 2021 for the 7th State Duma and 8th State Duma respectively.